polyphony-chat/docs/SPECIFICATION.md

     - [6.2.
 User identity](#62-user-identity)

 This document defines a set of protocols and APIs for a chat service primarily focused on communities.
 The document is intended to be used as a reference for developers who want to implement a client or server for the Polyphony chat service.
-Uses of this protocol, hereafter referred to as "the Polyphony protocol", include Instant Messaging, Voice over IP, and Video over IP, where your identity is federated between multiple servers.
+Uses of this protocol, hereafter referred to as "polyproto", include Instant Messaging, Voice over IP, and Video over IP, where your identity is federated between multiple servers.

-The information provided to you via this document only fully covers the Polyphony Protocol itself.
-To correctly implement the Polyphony protocol, you must read the MLS specification (RFC9420).
+The information provided to you via this document only fully covers polyproto itself.
+To correctly implement the polyproto, you must read the MLS specification (RFC9420).
 It is imperative that implementations of this protocol respect all aspects of this specification.

 The structure of this reference document is heavily inspired by the really well written [Matrix specification](https://spec.matrix.org/latest).

-## 1. Polyphony APIs
+## 1. polyproto APIs

-The specification defines a set of APIs that are used to implement the Polyphony protocol.
+The specification defines a set of APIs that are used to implement polyproto.
 These APIs are:

 - Client-Server API
 - Server-Server API

 ### 1.1.
 Client-Server API

 The Client-Server API is a RESTful API that is used by clients to communicate with the server.
 It is a modification of the Discord v9 API and is completely backwards compatible with it, even if not all endpoints are supported.
-An example of an unsupported endpoint would be the "Super-reactions" endpoint, which are treated as regular reactions by Polyphony.
+An example of an unsupported endpoint would be the "Super-reactions" endpoint, which are treated as regular reactions by polyproto clients and servers.

 #### 1.1.1.
 Initial authentication